-Miami Community Charter School ("School"), a charter school under Miami Community Charter School, Inc., is a component unit of the District School Board of Miami-Dade County, Florida.
-The School's charter is held by Miami Community Charter School, Inc., a not-for-profit corporation organized pursuant to Chapter 617, Florida Statutes, the Florida Not-For-Profit Corporation Act and Section 1002.33, Florida Statutes.
+Miami Community Charter School, Inc. ("School") is a not-for-profit corporation organized pursuant to Chapter 617, Florida Statutes, the Florida Not-For-Profit Corporation Act.
 The governing body of the School is the not-for-profit corporation Board of Directors, which is comprised of six members.